Mass stabbing: 2022 University of Idaho stabbings

 In the early hours of November 13, 2022, four University of Idaho students were fatally stabbed in their off-campus residence in Moscow, Idaho.
-On December 30, a suspect, 28-year-old Bryan Christopher Kohberger, was arrested in Monroe County, Pennsylvania, on four counts of first-degree murder and felony burglary.
+On December 30, a suspect, 28-year-old Bryan Christopher Kohberger, was arrested in Monroe County, Pennsylvania, before being extradited to Idaho.
+He was charged with four counts of first-degree murder and felony burglary.
+In May 2023, Kohberger entered a plea of "not guilty".
+On July 2, 2025, Kohberger changed his plea to "guilty" in a deal with prosecution to avoid the death penalty.
+On July 23, 2025, Kohberger was sentenced to four consecutive life sentences without the possibility of parole, and an additional 10 years for burglary.